Why Low-Budget Google Ads Campaigns Fail So Quickly

 This conclusion is inaccurate.

-This article explains how to build high-quality Google Ads Search campaigns with low budgets by examining the causal relationships between campaign structure, settings, audience segmentation, and bidding strategy—based on how the auction system actually behaves, not surface-level best practices.
+This article explains how to build high-quality Google Ads Search campaigns with low budgets by examining the causal relationships between campaign structure, settings, audience segmentation, and bidding strategy—based on how the auction system actually behaves, not surface-level best practices often overlooked by a Google Ads agency in India managing campaigns across various industries and international markets.

 Core Principle: Low Budgets Demand Precision, Not Expansion